souvik0306/souvik0306/README.md

 🌱 I'm pursuing a Bachelor's in Electrical and Electronics Engineering <br/>
 🔭 I’m currently working as a Research Intern at IIT-BHU on Charging Technologies for Electric Vehicles<br/>
 ⏳ I’m looking to collaborate on various MATLAB based Projects related to Power Electronics  <br/>
-📫 Feel free to connect with me on - <br/>
+📫 Feel free to connect with me on LinkedIN- <br/>
 <a href="https://www.linkedin.com/in/souvik-datta03/">
   <img align="left" alt="Souvik's LinkedIN" width="22px" src="https://raw.githubusercontent.com/peterthehan/peterthehan/master/assets/linkedin.svg" />
 </a></br>